-If Buffer Manager segmentation is disabled (refer to the section Buffer Manager Segmentation) then all 18 buffer memory address lines (BA0-17) are subject to being incremented after each RAM Data Buffer Access.
-If the system static buffer memory is less than 256K bytes then the hardware engineer should not use the remaining most significant buffer memory address lines as memory chip selects.
+If buffer memory segment size is 256K (refer to the section Buffer Manager Segmentation), then all 18 buffer memory address lines (BA0-17) are subject to being incremented after each RAM data buffer access.
+If the system's static buffer memory is less than 256K bytes, then the hardware engineer should not use the remaining most significant buffer memory address lines as memory chip selects.
 This limitation is imposed because the incrementing of the high-order address lines will deselect the memory chip(s).
 The firmware may avoid this problem by managing the address pointers (the Disk Address Pointer (Registers 57H-59H) and the Host Address Pointer (Registers 5AH-5CH)) on the proper address block boundaries.